intervortex/vortex/site/content/posts/community/2023-01-16-compost-why-2022-was-actually-a-great-year.md

 **(14.)** Grandaddy - The Sophtware Slump

 An album that hasn't aged at all in 23 years.
-If you want to get lost in the bleak realities of current year, you can just go outside, but it doesn't sound as good.
+If you want to get lost in the bleak realities of current year, you can just go outside, but it doesn't sound as good without the analog synths.

 **(13.)** Charles Mingus - Mingus Ah Um

-A jazz album for happy morning rather than moody evenings.
 Mingus cheerfully shreds the common jazz blueprint with memorable melodies and brisk compositions.
+A jazz album for peppy mornings rather than dreary evenings.

 **(12.)** Sabbat - Dreamweaver

-Sabbat is very rarely mentioned next to thrash royalty but this album is easily some of the best the uk had to offer in the 80s.
+Sabbat is very rarely mentioned next to thrash royalty but this album is easily some of the best the UK had to offer in the 80s.
 Vicious, fast, unrelenting and badass.

 **(11.)** Rage Against the Machine - self-titled

 It's tough to write about an album like RATM.
-Everyone knows this and why it's good.
-Who knew fighting "the man" could be so much fun?
+Everyone knows it and why it's good.
+Fighting "the man" hasn't been this much fun since.

 ![](img/posts/top-non2022-20-11.png)